IoT Healthcare Market Overview

-The global internet of things healthcare market generated $56.1 billion revenue in 2017 and is projected to witness a CAGR of 30.2% during the forecast period, on account of growing need for remote patient monitoring services, increasing prevalence of chronic and lifestyle associated diseases, growing demand for advanced healthcare information system and mHealth technologies, and increasing support from government organizations.
+The global IoT healthcare market generated $56.1 billion revenue in 2017 and is projected to witness a CAGR of 30.2% during the forecast period, on account of growing need for remote patient monitoring services, increasing prevalence of chronic and lifestyle associated diseases, growing demand for advanced healthcare information system and mHealth technologies, and increasing support from government organizations.

-On the basis of component, the internet of things healthcare market has been categorized into medical devices, systems and software, and services.
-Among all types, the sales of system and software are expected to exhibit the fastest growth in the internet of things healthcare market, recording a CAGR of 32.9% during the forecast period.
+On the basis of component, the IoT healthcare market has been categorized into medical devices, systems and software, and services.
+Among all types, the sales of system and software are expected to exhibit the fastest growth in the IoT healthcare market, recording a CAGR of 32.9% during the forecast period.

-The various connectivity technologies involved in the internet of things healthcare market include Wi-Fi, Bluetooth low energy, near field communication, ZigBee, cellular, and satellite.
+The various technologies involved in the IoT healthcare market include Wi-Fi, BLE, NFC, ZigBee, cellular, and satellite.
 Among these, the Wi-Fi technology held the largest share in the market during the historical period, with 41.8% contribution in 2017.

 IoT in healthcare is utilized for telemedicine, clinical operations, medication management, connected imaging, inpatient monitoring, and others.
 During the historical period, telemedicine was the largest application area of internet of things in healthcare, globally, with 46.3% contribution in 2017.